Cheteshwar Pujara

 His Test comeback came against New Zealand in August 2012, scoring a century.
 He made his first double hundred against England at Ahmedabad in November 2012 and followed up with another double hundred against Australia in March 2013, both the times steering India to victory and becoming man of the match.

 In the 2012 NKP Salve Challenger Trophy, he was the highest scorer with two centuries and one half-century.
 He became one of the fastest batsmen to reach 1000 runs in Test cricket in just 11 matches and his 18th Test Innings.
 He won the Emerging Cricketer of the Year 2013.

 In February 2017, during the one-off Test match against Bangladesh, he set a new record for the most runs by a batsman in an Indian first-class season, with 1,605 runs.
 The previous record was 1,604 runs set by Chandu Borde in 1964–65.
 In November 2017, he scored his twelfth double-century in first-class cricket, the most by an Indian batsman, breaking the previous record set by Vijay Merchant.

 He was awarded a Grade B contract by the BCCI in March 2022.
+However, following a string of poor performances Pujara was dropped from the Indian National Team after a poor showing at the World Test Championship Final in 2023.

+In June 2025 Pujara joined the BBC Test Match Special commentary team as a colour commentator/analyst for the first test of the series between England and India at Headingley.

+Cheteshwar Pujara announced his retirement from all forms of cricket on 24 August 2025.

-Early life
+Early and personal life

-Cheteshwar Pujara was born in Rajkot, Gujarat on 25 January 1988 In a Hindu Lohana Family.
+Cheteshwar Pujara was born in Rajkot, Gujarat on 25 January 1988 in a Hindu family.
 His father Arvind and his uncle Bipin were Ranji Trophy players for Saurashtra.
 His father and his mother, Reema Pujara, recognized his talents early and Cheteshwar practised with his father.
+He first started playing with the leather ball at the age of 13.
 His mother died in 2005 when he was 17 due to cancer.
-Cheteshwar Pujara completed his BBA from J.J Kundalia College.
+Cheteshwar Pujara completed his BBA from J. J. Kundalia College.

+He married Puja Pabari in Rajkot on 13 February 2013.
+On 22 February 2018, the couple became parents of a baby girl, Aditi.